Can Foreigners Buy Property in Bali?

 Due Diligence

-2–4 weeks of title checks, zoning verification, permit audit, and developer background checks.
+2 to 4 weeks of title checks, zoning verification, permit audit, and developer background checks.
 Handled by our independent notary partners.

 Legal & Contract